monsur/sonos-now-playing/README.md

 Some more technical details:

 * Code consists of two parts: A node.js backend and HTMl/JS/CSS frontend.
-* Backend uses Sonos SOAP API to poll for the currently playing track (Thanks to Rahim's SoCo project for the details: https://github.com/rahims/SoCo)
+* Backend uses Sonos SOAP API to subscribe to uPnP events (Thanks to Rahim's SoCo project for the details: https://github.com/rahims/SoCo)
 * If the currently playing track changes, the new track information is broadcast to any connected clients using the WebSockets API.
 * The frontend uses Angular.js to display and update the UI.
 * High-quality album art courtesy of the Last.fm API.